XAU

 Why is copper quoted per pound instead of per ounce?

-Copper is quoted per pound on COMEX because it is an industrial base metal traded in large volumes, not a precious metal.
+Copper is an industrial base metal traded in large volumes, not a precious metal.
 Each COMEX copper futures contract represents 25,000 pounds.
 Per-pound pricing keeps the numbers practical for industrial buyers.
 Precious metals like gold and silver use troy ounces because they trade in much smaller quantities at much higher prices per unit weight.

 Is buying copper by the ounce worth it?

-Copper bullion bars and rounds are more of a novelty or collectible item than a serious investment.
-Because copper is so cheap per ounce compared to gold or silver, the premium over spot price on small copper products can be 50-200%.
-Serious copper investors typically buy larger bars (1 lb, 5 lb, or 10 lb) to minimize the per-ounce premium.
+Copper bullion bars and rounds are more of a collectible or novelty item than a financial investment.
+Copper is so cheap per ounce compared to gold or silver that the premium over spot price on small copper products runs 50-200%.
+Investors looking for meaningful copper exposure typically buy larger bars (1 lb, 5 lb, or 10 lb) to minimize the per-ounce premium, or invest through futures and ETFs.

 How does copper per ounce compare to silver?

 Silver is roughly 80 to 100 times more expensive per troy ounce than copper.
 For example, if silver is $30 per troy ounce and copper is $0.31 per troy ounce, the silver-to-copper ratio is about 97:1.
-This massive price difference is why copper is classified as a base metal rather than a precious metal, despite its importance in industry.
+This massive price difference is why copper is classified as a base metal rather than a precious metal, despite its critical importance in industry and the global economy.